CCH iFirm Taxprep Annual Tax Update for T1,T2,T3 and Forms – Live Webinar February 10 & 11, 2026

 LEARNING OBJECTIVES:

-• Understand the latest changes to tax legislation including draft legislative proposals
+• Understand the latest changes to tax legislation including legislative proposals

 • Learn what form changes will impact your federal and provincial tax returns for this year